infinyon/fluvio/src/kf-protocol/kf-protocol-core/README.md

-# kf-protocol-derive
+# kf-protocol-core

-Procedure macro to encode/decode rust structure/enum using kafka protocol
+Core trait for for encoding and decoding kafka protocol.

 ## License